Wanaiysha/Changing-nuclear-network-rate/Readme.md

 *Hence if one prefers the table instead of analytic formula, the reactions list in ppn_physic.input must be set to 'F' first*

-- 2. CHANGING NUCLEAR REACTION SOURCES / REFERENCES
+**2. CHANGING NUCLEAR REACTION SOURCES / REFERENCES**

   How code setup the network.
 By default
   1. Charged particle reactions computed by analytic formula in VITAL module as per 'T' listed in the ppn_physics.input.
 However, if 'T' is switched to 'F', NACRE table or (Illiadis table for proton-capture on 20 < A < 40 nuclei) is being interpolated following the netgen module.
-  3. Special reactions interpolated from tables (C12-C12) in VITAL module.
-3Alpha from Reaclib(Fynbo et al. 2005)
+  3. Special reactions interpolated from tables (C12-C12) in VITAL module and 3-Alpha from Reaclib (Fynbo et al. 2005).
-  4. Reaction C12(a,g)O16 is based on analytic formula from Kunz et al 2002 but there is an option for Deboer et al 2016 (Must set in vital to be true first)
+  4. Reaction C12(a,g)O16 is based on analytic formula from Kunz et al. 2002 but there is an option for Deboer et al 2016 (Must set in vital to be true first)
   5. Neutron capture (n,g) is interpolated from MAC and SEFT tables in the KADONIS module, and from REACLIB when reaction is not available.
   6. Reverse reaction from REVERSE module.
   7. Proton Capture (p,g), from REACLIB and ILIADIS
   8. Beta Decay from Fuller & Fowler 1985 (light isotopes, up to Fe) and ODA94

-     **A. REACLIB DATABASE**
+     - A. REACLIB DATABASE

 To set reaclib module to read from a specific REACLIB database.
 Switching nuclear datasource can be done by setting the index_reaclib = '' in the ppn_physics.input.
 Currently '2' is the default.
 You can replace this by other table or simply add another case(4) in the reaclib.F90 .Be carefull with the new arrays in the new table implementation and corresponds reaclib partition function files(winvn).
 Below are the available sources.